 7.3 Procedure for Evaluation of Conductivity Electrode

-Can be used for troubleshooting low conductivity, high conductivity, conductivity stuck at 0, and/or conductivity stuck at a number other than 0.
+Can be used for troubleshooting a sensor error message, low conductivity, high conductivity, conductivity stuck at 0, cal failure, and/or conductivity stuck at a number other than 0.

 Try cleaning the electrode first (refer to Sect.
 6.1).